anton-k/csound-live-sampler/README.md

 - notes - events that trigger instant change

 The `modifiers` is a section for modifier keys.
 If we press modifier key than we can choose different type of parameter.
-An example fo hte modifier:
+An example for the modifier:

 ```yaml
 modifiers: